dat-adi/tinyApps/README.md

 git clone https://github.com/dat-adi/tinyApps.git
 ```

+## DSMkr

+A collection of programs that aim to build up a dataset instead of manually entering data into the dataset, to instead build the database by parsing through the folder in order to collect the properties of each object in the folder.

+Link to the usage of the Dataset Maker is [here](dataset-maker/README.md).

 ## OneSpotApp

 Essentially, a program which stores the location of the programs and runs them all at one click, the program also has a save.txt which ensures that you have the apps saved and don't need to configure them everytime you start the computer.
 'save.txt' contains the paths to the files.

 The app has been derived from an online tutorial, <a href="https://www.youtube.com/watch?v=jE-SpRI3K5g">Building a Python GUI</a>.

 ## OneSpotTabs